Dyalog/ride/docs/protocol.md

 :exclamation: These modes need explaining with expected behaviour

+:question: Is "Invalid" a valid inputModeState?

 In addition to `AtInputPrompt`, RIDE can request information about the interpreter's ability to accept input at any time through
 <a name=CanSessionAcceptInput></a><a name=ReplyCanSessionAcceptInput></a>
 ```json
 ["CanSessionAcceptInput",{}]                        // RIDE -> Interpreter